xu21beve/cHySST/README.md

 **Motion Planning** is a computational problem that involves finding a sequence of valid configurations to move the robot from the source to the destination.

 This repository provides the implementation of **HySST** in C++, compatible with OMPL and ROS 2 Humble.
-Vertices are implemented as the datatype [ompl::base::State *](https://ompl.kavrakilab.org/classompl_1_1base_1_1State.html) and edges a class containing the same datatype and its parent.
+Vertices are implemented as the class `ompl::geometric::planners::RRT::HySST::Motion` (see `HySST.h`) and edges as a pointer to the parent vertex of the same type, contained within each Motion.
+As these pointers cannot contain additional information to store the solution pair, the solution pair is instead stored within the child vertex, as an attribute of the `Motion` class.
 The theory analysis of HySST can be found at [N. Wang and R. G. Sanfelice](https://ieeexplore.ieee.org/document/10383466).
 Furthermore, we already provide a [MATLAB](https://github.com/HybridSystemsLab/hybridSST) version, without compatibility with OMPL and ROS.

 **Your stars, forks and PRs are welcome!** If you do use this code, please cite the publication [N. Wang and R. G. Sanfelice](https://ieeexplore.ieee.org/document/10383466).